iterative/dvc.org/static/docs/tutorial/reproducibility.md

 Now we can revisit the failing hypothesis with bigrams, which didn’t provide any model improvement even with one thousand more features.
 The current model with 700 trees in the forest is stronger and we might be able to get more information using bigrams.
-So, let’s incorporate the bigram changes into the current model using a regular Git merge command.
+So, let’s incorporate the bigrams changes into the current model using a regular Git merge command.

 > Git merge logic works for data files and respectively for DVC models.